369th Infantry Regiment (United States): Depiction in media

 The 1977 film Men of Bronze is about the Harlem Hellfighters.

 Fictionalized accounts which feature the Harlem Hellfighters include the 2014 graphic novel The Harlem Hellfighters written by Max Brooks and illustrated by Caanan White.
 It depicts a fictionalized account of the 369th's tour in Europe during World War I. As of March 2014 a film adaptation of the aforementioned novel is in the works under Sony Pictures and Overbrook Entertainment.

 The Harlem Hellfighters appear in Battlefield 1 during the prologue mission.
 The unit features as a pre-order bonus as well, featuring a Hellfighter statue.
 The Hellfighter Pack also features as a pre-order bonus from GameStop, giving players access to unique emblems and weapon skins.

 In 2018, the 369th Infantry Regiment became a part of the documentary Noble Sissle's Syncopated Ragtime, directed and produced by Daniel L. Bernardi and David de Rozas with the collaboration of El Dorado Films and the Veteran Documentary Corps.
 The film subject is musician and Harlem Hellfighters' soldier Noble Sissle, the documentary won Best US Documentary Feature Film at the 2019 American Documentary Film Festival and Film Fund.

 The song "Hellfighters", recorded by Swedish power metal band Sabaton for their 2022 album The War to End All Wars, is about the 369th Infantry Regiment.

-In Valiant Hearts: Coming Home the 369th Infantry Regiment is depicted and is to honor those who served in the Harlem Hellfighters during World War I.
+In the video game Valiant Hearts: Coming Home, the 369th Infantry Regiment is depicted and is to honor those who served in the Harlem Hellfighters during World War I.

+Twins Smoke and Stack from the movie Sinners were said to have fought with the unit during World War 1.